 How to prepare for implementing remote and self-inspections software?

 The rules of standard inspections can be applied to remote inspections or self-inspection plans.
 It means that inspection scheduling, filling inspection checklists and managing documentation can mirror the regular inspection process.
 Conducting remote regulatory reviews may sound too liberal for conservative organisations like government agencies.
 That’s why sticking to the standard inspection model as tightly as possible is recommended for acceptance.
 But it doesn’t mean that the process doesn’t need its guidelines.
 A big part of the changes that covid-19 brought are here to stay, and the same is expected for remote inspections and self-inspection plans.
 That’s why they should not be looked at as something temporary that doesn’t need policies and new rules.
 Remote and self-inspections policies and rules should be considered as ever-evolving procedures now.

 Rules and policies for remote video inspections

 1. Basic rules for remote inspections

-Regulatory agencies that are planning to introduce remote video inspections should prepare guidelines to help inspection entities and their staff to carry on remote inspections.
-The very basic rules for remote inspections should outline the types of inspections that allow this method.
-Usually those are low complexity and low risk inspections.
+Regulatory agencies planning to introduce remote video inspections should prepare guidelines to help inspection entities and their staff carry on remote assessments and self-service based inspection checks.
+The basic rules for remote inspections should highlight the inspection reviews that allow this method.
+Usually, those are low complexity and low-risk inspections.